Critical thinking in business

 Fooled by randomness: The hidden role of chance in life and in the markets – Nassim Taleb

 Think Twice, Harnessing the power of counter intuition – Michael Mauboussin

 After watching this video, how do you recognize your own ego and its influence on your daily life?

 Business Cultural Diversity

 Many companies will promote their diversity, but for your business and industry, what does this mean?
 Look and review the actual accepted norms of behavior in given situations.
 From dress, to humor, to protocol to everything facet of the business.
 What is encouraged or frowned upon?

 You can see from this article that the journey for a management team and business will be an ongoing solution.
 The use of third party help can assist and accelerate a business identify its own cultural bias and fast track some starting frameworks to implement improved critical thinking for your business.
 Tools such as gamification, improved business intelligence, data visualization and analytics software all can help the path to a competitive advantage.
 The implementation of such ideas is exactly how JAMSO helps clients across the world.
-If you are a business still seeking improvement through your team members then contact us now.
+If you are a business still seeking improvement through your team members then review more of our free information.